DON: Russia’s withdrawal across the Dnepr begs the questions, why and why now? | bne IntelliNews

 Russian troops have completely withdrawn from their bridgehead across the Dnepr river in Kherson oblast, which includes the cession of Kherson city and the effective demolition of the Antonovsky bridge.

-General Shoigu issued the withdrawal order even though Ukrainian army units had made no progress towards Kherson beyond the 30 km advance to Dudchany last month.
+General Sergei Shoigu, Russia's defence minister, issued the withdrawal order even though Ukrainian army units had made no progress towards Kherson beyond the 30 km advance to Dudchany last month.
 They are now simply occupying vacated space.

 This begs the questions, why?
 And why now?